BaseSecrete/rorvswild/README.md

   ignore_plugins: ["Sidekiq"])
 ```

-Finnally here is the list of all plugins that you can ignore :
+Finally here is the list of all plugins you can ignore :

   - ActionController
   - ActionMailer